foryVERX/Overwatch-Server-Selector/README.md

 12. The exe is now located in `output\Overwatch Server Selector.exe`

 # Manually Install IP List

-This is usefull when having the following issues
+It should be odd when this happens, but this is usefull when having the following issues such as.

 1. Not able to update the app.
 2. IP List is not installing.
 3. It says working on it and stuck.
 4. Shows no internet connection while you have internet.

-## How to
+### How to
 1. [Download the project from this link](https://github.com/foryVERX/Overwatch-Server-Selector/archive/refs/heads/main.zip)
 2. Unzip and copy the content of ip_list folder.
-2. Open the app installed at your system navigate to OPTIONS.
+3. Open the app installed at your system navigate to OPTIONS.
-3. Press on open config folder.
+4. Press on open config folder.
-4. Paste content of ip_list.
+5. Paste content of ip_list.
-5. Restart the app.
+6. Restart the app.
+7.
+Note.
+For each ip list update you have to update manually if it doesn't work again.